ttcremers/docker-coredns-proxy/README.md

 While this works this isn't always the best solution especially when working on bigger projects with multiple (micro-)services.

 Wouldn't it be much nicer if we could find our services under their respective container names under the top level domain `.docker`, that's exactly what this project does.
-It runs a containerized DNS server mapped to the host on port 53.
-All DNS queries for `*.docker` are proxied to the internal Docker name server and the containers service ip is returned if a service with that specific `constainer_name` is found.
+It runs a containerized DNS server mapped to the Docker host on port 53.
+All DNS queries for `*.docker` are proxied to the internal Docker name server and the containers service IP is returned if a service with that specific `constainer_name` is found.

 As the name server runs containerised it works crossplatform (famous last words...)